Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Methods

-Equations \eqref{momentum} and \eqref{mass} are the Navier Stokes equations for conservation of momentum and volume of an incompressible Newtonian fluid, plus the IB force $\mathbf f$.
+Equations \eqref{momentum} and \eqref{mass} are the Navier Stokes equations for conservation of momentum and volume of an incompressible Newtonian fluid, plus the Eulerian frame force $\mathbf f$.
 Equation \eqref{nonlinear_force} is a mapping from the configuration of the structure to the force it exerts on the fluid.
-The omitted argument indicates that the mapping $\mathcal F$ takes the full configuration of the structure at time $t$ and produces the full field $\mathbf F$.
+The omitted argument indicates that the mapping $\mathcal F$ takes the entire configuration of the structure at time $t$ and produces the Lagrangian frame force $\mathbf F$.
 Equations \eqref{interpolate} and \eqref{spreading} are interaction equations that couple the fluid and structure.
 The interpolation equation \eqref{interpolate} specifies that the structure moves at the local fluid velocity.
-The force spreading equation \eqref{spreading} determines the Eulerian frame force from the Lagrangian frame force.
+The force spreading equation \eqref{spreading} determines the Eulerian frame force $\mathbf f$ from the Lagrangian frame force $\mathbf F$.

 Simulations were conducted with the software library IBAMR (Immersed Boundary Adaptive Mesh Refinement) using a staggered Cartesian grid for the fluid \cite{griffith2010parallel,IBAMR}.
-These methods have been validated in prior work \cite{kaiser2020designbased}.
 Simulations were run for three cardiac cycles at 75 beats per minute, or 0.8 s per beat.
+The fluid density and viscosity were set to $\rho = 1.0$ g/cm$^{3}$ and 0.04 Poise, respectively.
 The velocity was initialized to zero and the simulation began at early diastole.
 The second and third cardiac cycles appeared qualitatively similar in all simulations and sufficient to wash out initialization effects; no further cycles were run due to to computational expense and similarity of further cycles in previous validation tests.
 Simulations were run on Stanford University's Sherlock cluster on 48 Intel Xeon Gold 5118 cores across two nodes with a 2.30 GHz clock speed.